opnsense/docs/source/manual/vpnet.rst

 -------------
 Configuration
 -------------
-Please read our how-to's for configuration examples and more detailed information.
+Please read our how-tos for configuration examples and more detailed information.

 IPsec Road Warrior
 -------------------